 Gateway 1: Innovation in Land Use and Transportation Planning

 CHALLENGE: In 2004, the Maine Department of Transportation (MaineDOT) faced a major challenge with residents of mid-coast Route 1.
 A history of dispute had built a residual distrust among stakeholders, making it progressively more difficult for MaineDOT to move ahead with any improvement project.
 Development along this critical route had been the scene of multiple public controversies over the past decade; communities, state and federal government all struggled to balance diverse and often conflicting transportation needs.
-The Gateway 1 challenge was to convince twenty-one communities to collaboratively develop a long-term plan for a shared highway that would foster economic prosperity while protecting the scenic beauty and quality of life that makes Route 1 a tourist destination.
+The Gateway 1 challenge was to convince 21 communities to collaboratively develop a long-term plan for a shared highway that would foster economic prosperity while protecting the scenic beauty and quality of life that makes Route 1 a tourist destination..

 STRATEGY: As Public Involvement lead, Morris helped develop a new collaborative regional planning model for Gateway 1, designed to build trust among and gain support from all participants.
-The model is a truly participatory format, where the communities are empowered to make decisions and direct the potential outcomes of the plan.
+The model is a truly participatory format, where the communities are empowered to make decisions and direct the potential outcomes of the plan..

-In Phase 1, Morris and the Gateway team worked directly with the public to identify each town's main concerns about Route 1.
+Morris and the Gateway team worked directly with the public to identify each town's main concerns about Route 1.
 Integral to this process was face-to-face meetings with a broad range of stakeholders, a survey to solicit broader public input, and several rounds of meetings with community officials.

 |